MicrosoftDocs/SupportArticles-docs/support/sql/data-quality-services/dqsinstaller-may-fail-accessing-tmp-folder.md

 ## Resolution

-The easiest way to resolve the problem is to launch the command prompt as administrator (elevate it if UAC is enabled), override the TMP location temporarily with a local TMP variable, and then run the DQSInstaller.exe
+The easiest way to resolve the problem is to launch the command prompt as administrator (elevate it if UAC is enabled), override the TMP location temporarily with a local TMP variable, and then run the DQSInstaller.exe.

 In this command prompt syntax example we will make a directory (md) c:\temp, then set the TMP variable to that location, and then change directory into the folder where DQSInstaller.exe is present, then run the DQSInstaller.exe (with no extra switches).